 - One of the easiest ways to tell what the exact size engagement ring the bride has is if she already has a ring that fits her third finger.
 If it is a ring she doesn't wear very often, you can just take it with you to the jeweler and they will be able to determine the size for you.
 Otherwise, you can always trace around the inside of the ring onto a piece of paper, and the jeweler will likely be able to work on the sizing of the engagement from there.

-- If the bride to tend to sleep heavily at night, you could always take a piece of paper or string and wrap it around her third finger.
+- If the bride-to-be tends to sleep heavily at night, you could always take a piece of paper or string and wrap it around her third finger.
 This may sound a bit out of the ordinary, but this solution may get you the approximation that you need for the jeweler.
 Be sure to mark where the two ends overlap in this scenario.

 - Ask the bride's closest friends what her ring size is.
 Sometimes, women try on each other's jewelry or have bought jewelry for one another.
 Additionally, her best friends may have some additional ideas to get the information you need.